ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: Discussion

 \subsection{\sysname{} for Other Types of Decisions}

-\sysname{} is designed for unfamiliar decisions, thus we put more emphasis on helping users easily understand diverse perspectives of the domain compared to familiar decisions.
+How generalizable is the multi-agent interaction to other types of decision-making tasks? \sysname{} is designed for decisions in unfamiliar domain, thus we put more emphasis on helping users easily understand diverse perspectives of the domain compared to familiar decisions.
 The multi-agent system shows advantages in discovering, managing, and comparing diverse opinions and experiences more easily, which was a pain point for unfamiliar decisions.
 This may suggest that \sysname{} could be utilized for more subjective decisions involving highly contrasting opinions (e.g., deciding who to vote in the next presidential election), with improved reasoning ability of State-Of-The-Art models such as OpenAI o1 \footnote{https://openai.com/index/learning-to-reason-with-llms/} for a more logically grounded delivery of opinions.

+For high-stakes unfamiliar decisions, \sysname{} may be used for early stage exploration of the domain, in its ability to provide varying perspectives and important criteria in the domain.
+However, the need for simultaneous exploration of domain knowledge and personal preference may not apply throughout the decision-making process for high-stakes decision, careful examination of potential options and their risks is important for such decisions \cite{kunreuther2002high}.
+Additional supports to examine consequences and risks need to be incorporated, complementing the multi-agent approach \cite{gathani2025whatif}.

 On the other hand, \sysname{} as a conversational interface inherently possesses several limitations.
-Information is primarily text-based and can easily become very cluttered, especially when there are multiple of them.
-Thus, the current interactions may not be suitable for decisions heavily involving multimodal data (e.g., when aesthetic becomes essential), and for more complex decisions with hierarchies (e.g., choosing a supplier) or multiple steps (e.g., trip planning).
+Information is primarily text-based and can easily become very cluttered, especially when there are multiple instances of it.
+Thus, the current interactions may not be suitable for decisions heavily involving multimodal data (e.g., when aesthetics becomes essential), and for more complex decisions with hierarchies (e.g., choosing a supplier) or multiple steps (e.g., trip planning).
 If such decisions are unfamiliar to the user, preventing users from being overwhelmed should be the main priority.
-In such cases, the agent unit could remain, but the conversational aspect could be altered to prevent information clutter.
+In such cases, the agent unit for presenting information could remain, but the conversational and the preference construction aspect could reflect the characteristic of the decision domain to prevent information clutter.